chatwoot/docs/docs/self-hosted/configuration/features/integrations/slack-integration-setup.md

 ## Testing your setup

 1. Create a new conversation.
-2. Ensure that you are receiving the Chatwoot messages in the `#customer-conversations` channel.
-This channel will be created automatically by Chatwoot but users won't be automatically added.
-Use the `browse all channels` or `cmd+k`/`ctrl+k` shortcut to search and join this channel.
+2. Ensure that you are receiving the Chatwoot messages in the connected slack channel.
 3. Add a message to that thread and ensure that it is coming back on to Chatwoot.
 4. Add `note:` or `private:` in front of the Slack message to see if it is coming out as private notes.
 5. If your Slack member's email matches their email on Chatwoot, the messages will be associated with their Chatwoot user account.